Battle of Kontum: Background

 North Vietnam had been using the Ho Chi Minh Trail along the border as a logistical artery for years.
 The mountainous terrain and the jungle were a shield against American air attack.

 The ARVN bases at Tân Cảnh and Đắk Tô, were protected by the 42nd Regiment of the 22nd Division.
-The 22nd also controlled five fire support bases (FSBs) that stretched south-west from Tan Canh towards Kontum along a backbone of mountains nicknamed Rocket Ridge.
+The 22nd Division also controlled five fire support bases (FSBs) that stretched south-west from Tân Cảnh towards Kontum along a backbone of mountains nicknamed Rocket Ridge.

 John Paul Vann, the civilian "general" of II Corps, had received intelligence that a major battle was coming.
-Du responded by gathering the 23rd Division into the Tan Canh/Kontum area.
+Du responded by moving the 22nd Division Forward CP, its 47th regiment, and a substantial logistic element of the division from their rear base in Bình Định province to the Đắk Tô/Tân Cảnh area.
+Elements of the 19th Armored Squadron were attached to the Division to support its organic 14th Armored Squadron equipped with M41 light tanks.
+The armored units would be deployed forward at Ben Het Camp which was regarded as the most likely direction of a PAVN armored attack.
+The movement was accomplished on 8 February.
 Vann also ordered increased B-52 air attacks that February and March.

 Attacks on the Fire Support Bases

+On March 30, commander Kim Tuấn of the PAVN 320th Division, ordered his 52nd Regiment (Tây Tiến) to begin encircling and pressuring the ARVN 2nd Airborne Battalion and several nearby isolated outposts held by the 3/47th Infantry Battalion on Firebase Delta (Hill 1049).
+Facing intense pressure from three sides, the defenders were forced to contract their perimeter.
+On 3 April, the 52nd Regiment shifted to an offensive posture, inflicting heavy losses on the 2nd Airborne.

 On 4 April 1972, the PAVN launched an early morning attack against Firebase Delta.
 Instead of the usual artillery fire from the jungle, elements of the PAVN 320th Infantry Division made a massed attack supported by artillery and rockets.
 For several days the PAVN hit FSB Delta and the other fire support bases along Rocket Ridge.
 Helicopters from the 52nd Combat Aviation operating out of Camp Holloway in Pleiku, were dispatched to provide support.
 The firebases were totally dependent on helicopter support for supplies and ammunition and in spite of the heavy anti-aircraft fire, the helicopters went on the offensive to provide fire support to the FSBs.
 At one point, the northern part of Delta was overrun by elements of the 320th Division.
 Vann, already in the area for an air rescue, was able to direct attacks on the PAVN soldiers entering the base with Cobra gunships.
 The PAVN attack was stopped in its tracks.